mrsarm/mongotail/README.rst

 -l LEVEL, --level LEVEL
                       Specifies the profiling level, which is either 0 for no profiling, 1 for only slow operations, or 2 for all operations.
-USES this option once before logging the database
+Or use with 'status' word to show the current level configured.
+Uses this option once before logging the database
 -s MS, --slowms MS    Sets the threshold in milliseconds for the profile to
                       consider a query or operation to be slow (use with `--level 1`).
+Or use with 'status' word to show the current milliseconds configured.
 -h, --help            show this help message and exit --version             show program's version number and exit